Symptoms of Poor Circulation in Your Body

 The body’s circulation system sends blood and oxygen throughout your entire body.
-Poor circulation occurs when blood flow to a specific part of your body is reduced.
+Poor circulation, also known as poor perfusion, occurs when blood flow to a specific part of your body is reduced.

 It’s important to note that poor circulation isn’t a condition itself but a result of other factors.
 Understand the potential causes of poor circulation and watch out for the signs to ensure your body is as healthy as possible.